-In January 2021 the company also received an Economic Injury Disaster Loan (EIDL) in the amount of \$150.
+In January 2021 the Company also received an Economic Injury Disaster Loan (EIDL) in the amount of \$150.
 EIDL provides the necessary working capital to help small businesses impacted by a disaster survive until normal operations resume.
-This is provided by the U. S. Small Business Administration.
+This is provided by the U.S. Small Business Administration.
+Installment payments, including principal and interest, will begin thirty (30) months from the date of the promissory note.
+The balance of principal and interest will be payable thirty (30) years from the date of the promissory note.
+Interest will accrue at the rate of 3.75% per annum and will accrue only on funds actually advanced from the date(s) of each advance.